filipwagner-Takeda/discoverant-api-ingestion-poc/README.md

 - Visibility into which executor processed which pages or parameters
 - Simplified debugging of distributed API calls
 - Standardized logs stored in a shared volume path

-This is crucial when ingesting data at scale.

 ## Why We Built It